bryan-teng/portfolio-tracker/README.md

 # portfolio-tracker
-Track an equity portfolio's performance as a stand-alone, or against a major index.
+Track an equity portfolio's performance against a major index.